 Post Editor Buttons Fork

-Add custom buttons to the HTML mode editor toolbar.
+Add custom buttons to the TEXT mode editor toolbar.

 This is a fork of Oren Yomtov’s plugin.